mabdulkadr/Scripts/JoinUnjoinComputerTool/README.md

 ![PowerShell](https://img.shields.io/badge/powershell-5.1%2B-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

 A PowerShell-based GUI tool to manage computer objects in Active Directory (AD).
-This script enables users to rename a computer, delete it from AD, disjoin it from the domain, and join it to a domain in a selected Organizational Unit (OU) using LDAP queries.
+This script enables users to delete computer from AD, disjoin it from the domain, and join it to a domain in a selected Organizational Unit (OU) using LDAP queries.

 ![Screenshot of the app](./JoinUnjoinComputerTool.png "Application Screenshot")